firebase/firebase-functions/.guides/usage.md

 });
 ```

 When you deploy a function with `secrets`, the CLI will prompt you to enter the secret's value.
-Alternatively, you can instruct the user to set the secret using the Firebase CLI command:
+Alternatively, a human can set the secret using the Firebase CLI command:

 ```bash
 firebase functions:secrets:set <SECRET_NAME>
 ```

-If you see an API key being accessed with `functions.config` in the user's code, instruct them to upgrade to params.
+If you see an API key being accessed with `functions.config` in existing functions code, offer to upgrade to params.

 ## Use the Firebase Admin SDK